bengarrett/RetroTxt/docs/usage/menus.md

 # Context menus

-The context menu can be found by right-clicking on the active tab (web page) content and in Chrome by right-clicking the RetroTxt toolbar button.
+The context menu is found by right-clicking on the active tab content (web page) and on Chrome by right-clicking the RetroTxt toolbar button.

 ![Context menu transcode text](../assets/menus-transcode.png)